Ad Astra (film): Casting

-On April 10, 2017, Gray confirmed that Brad Pitt would star in Ad Astra.
+In August 2016, while Gray was screening The Lost City of Z to producer Brad Pitt, the former had a conversation with the latter to discuss Ad Astra.
+Pitt expressed interest and agreed to both star in and co-produce the film; on April 10, 2017, Gray publicly confirmed that Pitt would star in Ad Astra.
 In June, Tommy Lee Jones joined the cast to portray Pitt's lost father.
 In August, Ruth Negga, John Finn, and Donald Sutherland joined the cast.